MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach-resources.md

 ## Resources for faculty and staff

-Use the following resources for higher education faculty and staff to get started with Career Coach and Microsoft Teams.
+Use the following resources for education faculty and staff to get started with Career Coach and Microsoft Teams.

 | Resource | Description |
 |----------|-------------|